Life At RIT

 Career Counseling—Students can meet with a career counselor to explore options for majors, careers, and co-ops, as well as help with the job search process.
 Walk-in hours are also available for quick questions.

 Career Fairs—RIT offers two University-wide career fairs each year during fall and spring semesters.
 These fairs draw over 250 companies with openings for co-op and full-time employment.
 Dates, participating companies, and registration information can be found on the Career Fairs website.
+In addition to these, there are college- or major-specific career fairs offered throughout the year.
+Information can be found on the career and co-op events calendar.

 Job Search Preparation—The Career Services and Cooperative Education student page also provides resources for job search preparation, including information on cover letter and resume writing, interviewing, networking and much more.